Invest In A Garden Office. Commute In Your Slippers (And Other Benefits)

 6. Be More Productive

 Over half (53%) of workers believe they would be more productive working from home, citing unnecessary meetings, elongated email chains and long phone calls as the main reasons that they get less done in a traditional office environment.
-Overall job satisfaction and general happiness increases when you work from home, more so when your in purpose built, yet comfortable and familiar surroundings, and you have greater control over your immediate environment.
+Overall job satisfaction and general happiness increase when you work from home, more so when your in purpose-built, yet comfortable and familiar surroundings, and you have greater control over your immediate environment.